coder/community-templates/aws-ecs-container/README.md

 ### Authentication

-This template assumes you have AWS configuration and credentials stored in `/home/coder/.aws` on the server.
+This template assumes you have AWS credentials stored in `/home/coder/.aws/credentials` on the server and a default region set in `/home/coder/.aws/config`.
 To use another authentication method, edit the template to use a different [authentication method](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).

 ## Architecture